Kurt Bühligen: Later life

-In December 1949, Bühligen was released from captivity and returned to West Germany.
+In 1950, Bühligen was released from captivity and returned to West Germany.
 He settled in Nidda, Hesse where he ran two car dealerships.
 Bühligen died on 11 August 1985 and was buried at the city cemetery at Nidda in section D, grave 42.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Bühligen was credited with 112 aerial victories.
-Spick also lists him with 112 aerial victories, of which 40 were claimed over the North Africa, 72 over the Western Front including 24 four-engined heavy bombers, claimed in over 700 combat missions.
+Spick and Obermaier also list him with 112 aerial victories, of which 40 were claimed over the North Africa, 72 over the Western Front including 24 four-engined heavy bombers, claimed in over 700 combat missions.
+Forsyth also lists him with 24 four-engined bombers shot down.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for more than 99 aerial victory claims, plus nine further unconfirmed claims.
 All of his victories were claimed on the Western Front and include 13 four-engined bombers.